jmonlong/manu-vgsv/manuscript.md

 ### GIAB Analysis

 Version 0.6 of the GIAB SV VCF for the Ashkenazim son (HG002) was obtained from the NCBI FTP site.
-Illumina reads downsampled to 50x coverage obtained as described in [@10jxt15v0], were used to run the vg and linear SV genotyping pipelines described above though with GRCh37 instead of 38.
+Illumina reads downsampled to 50x coverage obtained as described in Garrison et al.[@10jxt15v0], were used to run the vg and linear SV genotyping pipelines described above though with GRCh37 instead of 38.
 Since this dataset contains only one sample, variants without a determined genotype (14649 out of 74012) were considered "false positives" as a proxy measure for precision.

-Todo: I think some more thought may need to go into this comparison.
-I'd actually assumed before writing this up that the whole trio was in the VCF but this is not the case -- it's just for the one sample.
-The curreny results will count as a false positive a call that was not assigned a genotype by GIAB.
-This is probably a pretty good estimate, but I think it's too hand wavy to publish.
-In the worst case, we can switch to just looking at recall on the whole set (which has the advantage of being exactly what that other paper did for deletions).

 ### SMRT-SV2 Comparison (CHMPD and SVPOP)